phredreeq/http-dns-arp-traffic-analysis/README.md

 - HTTPS port 443 — encrypted with TLS — safe

 HTTP Attacks:
-- Credential theft — passwords visible in cleartext
+- Credential theft: passwords visible in cleartext
-- Man in the Middle — attacker reads and modifies traffic
+- Man in the Middle: attacker reads and modifies traffic
-- Command and Control — malware communicates via HTTP
+- Command and Control: malware communicates via HTTP

 ---

 ### ARP — Address Resolution Protocol
 Translates IP addresses to MAC addresses on a local network.
-Operates at Layer 2 — below IP.
+Operates at Layer 2, below IP.

 How it works:
 Kali broadcasts — Who has 192.168.10.1?